stacktoheap/stacktoheap.github.io/_posts/2012-10-17-learning-by-answering-questions.markdown

 date: 2012-10-17 14:44
 comments: true
 categories: [stackoverflow, git, learnings]
+excerpt: "I have been learning a lot lately by answering questions on Stack Overflow.
+This post is about my journey of learning by answering questions."
 ---

 It started out as a fun past-time.
 It grew because I had better Googling skills.
 It ended up being the primary place I learn things from ( and also, remember forever things I tend to quickly forget. )